AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 - Use reasonable defaults when possible.
 - The parameter's default unit, interpolation type, and monitoring method are used as a starting point.
 - No gap tolerance is configured by default.
+- The UTC offset of the location will be used as the UTC offset of the time-series, unless the `/UtcOffset=` option is explicitly set.
 - If you are copying a time-series from another AQTS system using the [`/SourceTimeSeries=`](#copying-points-from-another-time-series) option, copy as many of the source time-series properties as possible.
 - Any command line options you set will override any automatically inferred defaults.